vaibhu696/Data-VisualizationDashboard-/README.md

 # Installation
 To get started with the BlackCoffer Visualization Dashboard:

-Clone this repository: git clone https://github.com/RiteshKumarShukla/BlackCoffer-Visualization-Dashboard.git Navigate to the project directory: cd BlackCoffer-Visualization-Dashboard Install dependencies:
+Clone this repository: git clone https:
+Navigate to the project directory: cd BlackCoffer-Visualization-Dashboard Install dependencies:
 Backend: cd server && npm install